Complete Helix Mattress Review

 We love that they’ve considered individuals of all sizes in the design of their beds.

-This means that heavier individuals and partners who have different firmness preferences have customization options available to them.
+This means that heavier individuals and partners who have different firmness preferences have customization options available.

 Free shipping inside the USA is certainly a bonus, but Canadian customers might find that the bed quickly loses its affordability factor once shipping and import fees are calculated.